Cristóbal Balenciaga: Personal life

 Balenciaga was gay, although he kept his sexuality private throughout his life.
 The love of his life and his long time partner was Franco-Polish millionaire Władzio Jaworowski d'Attainville, who had helped set him up and fund him.
 When d'Attainville died in 1948, Balenciaga was so broken he considered closing the business.
 His next collection after d'Attainville's death was designed entirely in black to mourn his loss.

+Throughout his life, Balenciaga had shunned the public eye.
+He gave only two interviews, both after his fashion house had closed: in 1968 to Paris Match magazine and in 1971 to Prudence Glynn for the newspaper The Times.